apache/echarts-doc/en/option/component/y-axis.md

 Whether to include markers (markPoint, markLine, markArea) in the default axis extent calculation.

 When set to `true`, the axis extent calculation will consider the positions of markers, ensuring that markers are visible within the axis range.
 By default or when set to `false`, marker values are not considered when calculating the default axis range.
+This setting only takes effect for non-category axes.

 {{ use: axis-common(
     prefix = '#',